Property Purchase Costs in Portugal: All you Need to Know

 The first thing to work out is exactly how much you can afford to spend on a new home in Portugal.
 Also, you need to know where the money is going to come from!
 Then, by making yourself aware of the typical property purchase costs in Portugal, you can determine exactly what the money needs to cover.
 You need to ensure you have enough funds available to cover all the additional costs, on top of the purchase price.
 It’s also best to have a contingency for anything that could pop up unexpectedly.

-If you have £270,000 available to purchase property, less than £250,000 of this should be spent on the actual property.
+If you have £270,000 available to purchase property, you should be looking at homes for less than £250,000.

 Stamp Duty (Imposto do Selo)

-Notary and Land Registry fees
+Notary and land registry fees

 Independent solicitor fees

-These will generally be between 1-3% of the purchase price depending on a number of factors
+These will generally be between 1-3% of the purchase price, depending on a number of factors.

 Currency transfer costs

-You will need to ensure that you are not spending more than necessary when you transfer you funds from the UK to Portugal by making the best of each transfer.
-The best way to do this is by using a currency exchange specialist, such as our partners Smart Currency Exchange, who offer favourable exchange rates and do not charge fees on transfers more than £3,000.
+You need to ensure that you are not spending more than necessary when you transfer your funds from the UK to Portugal.
+You can do this by making sure you get the best exchange rate on every transfer.
+The best way to do this is by using a currency exchange specialist, such as our partners Smart Currency Exchange.
+They offer favourable exchange rates and do not charge fees on transfers of more than £3,000.

 The Portugal Buying Guide is designed to support you through each stage of buying property in Portugal, providing relevant, up-to-date information and tips from Portugal property experts and expats who have been through the process themselves.
-The guide helps you to:
+It helps you to: